raddad772/raddad772.github.io/_posts/2025-03-24-speed_boost.md

 * always move the clock forward by VDP cycles (4 or 5)
 * our m68k and z80 "cycles til next tick" will always be in the range of 1-15 for the z80, or 1-7 for the m68k
 * Since we're always moving forward by either 4 or 5, that means that there's only(15*7)=105 possible states for these to be in.
+* I could create a 105*2 entry lookup table, where the index was the current state, which tells us what to do!

 At any point in our 105*2 entry table, any of the following 5 things can happen: